 Second, the Parties are concerned with the adverse health effects of using Prohibited Substances.
-Although research is continuing, steroid use has been linked to a number of physiological, psychological, orthopedic, reproductive, and other serious health problems, including heart disease, liver cancer, musculoskeletal growth defects, strokes, and infertility.
+Although research is continuing, the use of anabolic agents including anabolic/androgenic steroids and selective androgenic receptor modulators (SARMs), human growth hormone and releasing proteins and secretogues and stimulants has been linked to a number of physiological, psychological, orthopedic, reproductive, and other serious health problems, including heart disease, liver cancer, musculoskeletal growth defects, strokes, and infertility.